 Just like I’d seen in all those American films that feature San Francisco, we took a little cable car to “climb half way to the stars”, well to get us to lunch at Pier 39 actually.

-I’ll update more about that lunch in an expanded post.
+I’ll update more about that lunch in a dedicated San Francisco post.

 As this was our final full day in San Francisco and of our epic two week trip too, we ended off by having a final slice of cheesecake, naturally from The Cheesecake Factory!

 Day 15: Saturday 1st April – San Francisco to Glasgow

 Sadly it was our final brunch at Lori’s Diner before our shuttle came to pick us up at 13.00 to take us to the airport.